-Thyroidectomy and Parathyroidectomy
+Thyroidectomy and Parathyroidectomy Services in Scottsdale

 The thyroid gland is a gland in the neck that produces a hormone called thyroxine that helps to control metabolism.
 If too little hormone is produced you may have symptoms of fatigue, weight gain, hair loss, depression, swelling, and constipation (myxedema).
 In children, this can lead to delayed growth.
 If too much is produced you can have symptoms of weight loss, racing heart rate, heat intolerance, overactive, bulging eyes and difficulty sleeping (thyrotoxicosis).
 Occasionally, the gland can become lumpy and bumpy by developing nodules.
 These nodules can be concerning for the development of thyroid cancer and often need to be evaluated.
 They can also cause symptoms of problems swallowing, hoarseness, pain, sleep apnea and cosmetic prominence of the neck.
 They are typically identified by your primary care doctor leading to a referral to ENT.
 Parathyroid glands control your calcium metabolism.
 When overactive they can lead to depression, kidney stones, constipation, bone pain, and even kidney disease.
 They are only typically underactive after surgery.
 The patient with parathyroid problems is typically identified on routine blood testing noting an elevated calcium level, prompting evaluation with a parathyroid hormone level.
 This needs to be carefully evaluated as a patient’s Vitamin D level can sometimes skew this finding.
 Also, some patients have a naturally abnormal set point to there parathyroid called familial hypercalcemic hypocalcuria.
 This needs to be watched for.
 Also, parathyroid problems can occur in chronic renal failure patients.